-- 1. Specify the first point of linear dimension (1). - 2.
-Specify the second point of linear dimension (2). - When dimension line is moved to the required location, Click to determine the location (3).
-The dimension line can only move along the direction vertical with the line where two points are connected. - ✓ Rotated: set the style of dimension to rotated linear dimension. - 1.
+- ✓ Rotated: set the style of dimension to rotated linear dimension. - 1.
 Specify the first point of linear dimension (1). - 2.
 Specify the second point of linear dimension (2). - 3.
 Specify the angle. - 4.
 When dimension line is moved to the required location, Click to determine the location (3).
 The dimension line can only move along the direction vertical with the specified angle.

-- Angle: Create an angular dimension to represent the angle formed by three points or two lines. - ✓ Specify vertex: use three points for angular Dimension - 1.
-Select the vertex for angular Dimension: specify the vertex of angle (1) - Select anchor point of the first edge for angular Dimension: specify point (2) - 3.
-Select anchor point of the second edge for angular Dimension: specify point (3) - 4.
-When dimension line is moved to the required location, Click to determine the location (4) - Select arc: For angular Dimension of an arc, perform Dimension with the two end points and center point of the arc. - 1.
-Select the target arc(1) - 2.
-When dimension line is moved to the required location, Click to determine the location (2) - Select circle: Perform angular Dimension with two points on the circle and the center of circle. - Select the anchor point of the first edge for angular Dimension: specify point(1) - Select the anchor point of the second edge for angular Dimension: specify point(2) - 3.
-When dimension line is moved to the required location, Click to determine the location (3) - ✓ Select line: select two lines as the target for angular Dimension. - 1.
-Please select the first line: select line (1). - 2.
-Please select the second line: select line (2). - 3.
+- Angle: Create an angular dimension to represent the angle formed by three points or two lines. - ✓ Specify vertex: use three points for angular Dimension

+Select anchor point of the first edge for angular Dimension: specify point (2)

+3. Select anchor point of the second edge for angular Dimension: specify point (3)

+4. When dimension line is moved to the required location, Click to determine the location (4)

+✓ Select arc: For angular Dimension of an arc, perform Dimension with the two end points and center point of the arc.

+2. When dimension line is moved to the required location, Click to determine the location (2)

+- ✓ Select circle: Perform angular Dimension with two points on the circle and the center of circle. - 1.
+Select the anchor point of the first edge for angular Dimension: specify point(1)

+- 2. Select the anchor point of the second edge for angular Dimension: specify point(2) - When dimension line is moved to the required location, Click to determine the location (3) - \checkmark Select line: select two lines as the target for angular Dimension.

 When dimension line is moved to the required location, Click to determine the location.

-- Radial: Sets the dimension type to radius dimensions. - Radius: Sets the dimension type to radius dimensions. - 1.
+- Radial: Sets the dimension type to radius dimensions. - ✓ Radius: Sets the dimension type to radius dimensions. - 1.
 Select arc or circle Specifies the arc or circle to create dimensions for. - 2.
 Dimension line location Specifies where to place the dimension line. - ✓ Diameter: Sets the dimension type to diameter dimensions. - 1.
 Select arc or circle Specifies the arc or circle to create dimensions for. - 2.
 Dimension line location Specifies where to place the dimension line. - ✓ Jogged radius: Sets the dimension type to jogged radius dimensions. - 1.
 Select a circle or arc from the drawing. - 2.
 Specify the center location of jogged radius. - 3.
-Specify dimension line location. - ✓ Arc length: Sets the dimension type to arc length dimensions.
+Specify dimension line location.

+✓ Arc length: Sets the dimension type to arc length dimensions.